| TAHC Update: Equine Piroplasmosis Testing

 numerous states are now requiring horses to be Piro tested prior to entry,

+hence the need for increased lab capability.
 Prior to this announcement, the only location approved to perform Piro

 testing was the National Veterinary Services Laboratories (NVSL) in Ames,